patrickjkennedy/LimerickAnimalWelfare/README.md

 For my submission, I decided to take a charity with a mission that resonates with me and improve the design of their existing website.
 [Limerick Animal Welfare](http://www.limerickanimalwelfare.ie/) are a no-kill animal shelter, located approximately 30 miles from Limerick City.
 In addition to their animal rescue, they promote the humane treatment of animals throughout society.

-In my submission, I've endeavoured to seperate content and styling by using appropriate, valid HTML and CSS.
+In my submission, I've endeavoured to separate content and styling by using appropriate, valid HTML and CSS.
 In particular the assignment requested the use of the following.

 ### Links to both my own pages and external webpages